espresso/espresso/docs/Deploy.md

 app = MyController.mount

-# or create new application using EApp
+# or create a new Espresso application using EspressoApp
-app = EApp.new :automount  # will auto-discover all available controllers
+app = EspressoApp.new :automount  # will auto-discover all available controllers

 run app
 ```